LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration.md

 # The steps of Zhang's method

 Below, we'll be changing between vector/matrix formulations of equations and their scalar value forms.
-Though less compact, it's crucial so that we can shape our problem into ones that can be solved with powerful techniques like SVD or non-linear least squares optimization.
+Though less compact, it's crucial so that we can rewrite the equations into ones that can be solved with powerful techniques like SVD or non-linear least squares optimization.

 ## Zhang.1) Compute initial intrinsic matrix, A

 First, we need to use the 2D-3D point associations to compute the homographies $$\textbf{H} = [H_1, H_2, ..., H_n]$$, for each of the $$n$$ views in the dataset.

+To do this we employ two tricks:
+- Trick #1: Assume there is **no distortion** in the camera (7.a).
+This is of course not true, but it will let us compute approximate values.
-Next we employ two tricks: **Assume there is no distortion** in the camera (7.a), and we define the world coordinate system so that it's $$z = 0$$ plane is the **plane of the calibration target**.
+- Trick #2: We define the world coordinate system so that it's $$z = 0$$ plane is the **plane of the calibration target**.
 This allows us to drop the $$z$$ term of the 3D world points (7.b).

-Trick #1 simplifies our projection equation (5) to a distortion-less "pinhole" camera model:
+Trick #1 simplifies our projection equation (5) to a distortion-less [**pinhole camera model**](https://hedivision.github.io/Pinhole.html):

 $$
 \begin{equation}